ddoyediran/smart-brain/README.md

 You can read more NPM tachyons documentation here: https://www.npmjs.com/package/tachyons.
 Purpose is to build functional CSS Quickly and design new UI without writing css.
 Check tachyons website out here (https://tachyons.io/)

+### `npm i clarifai`
+Clarifai recognition/ detection model was used.
+The ‘Face Detection’ model returns probability scores on the likelihood that the image contains human face(s) and coordinate locations of where those face(s) appear with a bounding box.
+Read more on Clarifai Face detection Model website here: https://www.clarifai.com/models.
+You can as well check Clarifai out on NPM website (https://www.npmjs.com/package/clarifai)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).